 [Faye Lee] The heroine of the game and it’s not a spoiler because it’s damn obvious from when she makes her first appearance.
 Daughter of an officer within the People’s Liberation Army at the Central Military Commission; studied at the Robotic Military Command Institute.
 She was taught combat at the General Staff Department’s Robotic Operations Squad before being transferred to the Rust Crew.

-[Cain] A French robot who a drives like a maniac and has quite the personality for an AI.
+[Cain] What’s better than a French robot?
+A French robot who’s a drives like a maniac probably drives that scale up a bit further.
 He’s a combative android created by Bergen for IRTA’s French division, named after his serial number, CN-7.
 He has a multitude of capabilities, such as hacking; his AI system was developed from stolen data of Amada’s patents.
 His deployment to Japan is the IRTA’s test run to see if androids can be utilized in future Rust Crew operations.

 [Charles Gregory] An asshole who thinks he’s calling the shots, but he eventually cools it down a few notches.
 Also born in the United Kingdom; studied at the Royal Military Institute and then joined the British Military.
 He served in the MI6 alongside Rachel, but was forced to leave after he was injured while on duty; while in the MI6, he participated in British-sanctioned black operations in the Asian continent.
 Charles is the commanding officer of the Rust Crew.

 As it was said before, the player controls one of the Rust Crew members, Dan Marshall, a carefree guy who can get himself out of any sticky situation and never leaves a man behind.
 It begins with a mission to Japan, which is a closed-off country to all the foreigners that may want to travel there.
 The job is to find Yoji Amada, and to bring him back to the UN Security Council, as it’s suspected he broke Clause 21 of the New Geneva Convention.